7h3730B/Boto/README.md

 - [ ] Lots of Commands
 - [ ] Webinterface
 - [ ] caching
+- [ ] Optimize with additional packages like "@discordjs/opus" or bufferutil

 <!-- TODO: Add some screenshots of the webinterface etc.. -->